yanhwee/ardupilot-gazebo-ros-guide/README.md

 Tested on Native Ubuntu 18.04.4 and ROS Melodic.

 ## Quick Installation
-Run this command at your preferred directory.
+Script defaults to the home directory as the initial working directory, modifiable in the script.
-Script will use current directory to git clone Ardupilot & Ardupilot Gazebo Plugin repositories.
+Script will use this working directory to git clone Ardupilot & ArduPilot Gazebo Plugin repositories.

 Default Installation:
 `wget -O - https://raw.githubusercontent.com/yanhwee/gazebo-ardupilot-ros/master/install.bash | bash`